 2. Low Fees

-If you're searching for a new business bank for your company, be sure to pay attention to the monthly fees that different financial institutions charge.
-You'll probably want to avoid banks with higher fees.
-At the same time, if you can find banks that offer no fees, low fees, or an easy way to qualify for fee waivers, you may want to add those names to your shortlist.
+Be sure to pay attention to the monthly fees financial institutions charge as you'll probably want to avoid banks with higher fees.
+And if you can find banks with no fees, low fees or an easy way to qualify for fee waivers, you may want to add those names to your shortlist.

-In addition to monthly fees, don't forget the other costs associated with business bank accounts.
+Don't forget the other costs associated with business bank accounts.
 Some banks offer ATM fee refunds, for example, which could save you money if you need to access cash frequently for your business.
-Meanwhile, minimum balance and overdraft fees are two types of expenses you should watch out for when you're comparing your options.
+Meanwhile, minimum balance and overdraft fees are two types of expenses to watch out for when comparing your options.

 3. Competitive Interest Rates